 Another difference between Kilims and traditional rugs is the variety of motifs and designs that you can get.
 With Kilim rugs, there is more freedom when it comes to the design that you can achieve.
 You can get more modern and bohemian designs from Kilims than traditional rugs.

-Things to consider when buying a Kilim rug
+Things to know when buying a Kilim rug

-There are a couple of things that you need to take note of when you are considering to buy Kilim rugs.
+There are a couple of things that you need to take note of when you are considering to buy wool Kilim rugs, kilim rug 8x10 and red kilim rugs.
 The first thing that you need to remember is to always look for handmade rugs.
 Weaving rugs is an art form and handmade rugs are crafted with care and skill.
 This results in the rugs lasting for years because the materials used are of high-quality and natural.
 There are a couple of signs that will tell you whether a rug is hand or machine made.
 Flip the rug to the other side and if you can clearly see the design or the motif, then it should be handmade.
 The design is not clearly visible on the back of machine-made rugs.

 You can also inspect the materials used in the rugs.
 Most handmade Kilims use just one kind of material such as wool or cotton.
 The warps and wefts should be of the same thickness.
 Remember these tips on how not to get scammed when buying your first rug.
 Bearing these things in mind, you are now ready to purchase your Kilim rug.

 Where to buy Kilim Rugs?